magomimmo/modern-cljs/doc/second-edition/tutorial-08.md

 ```

 We also need a way to select the `div` tag.
 As you remember we set the
-`class` CSS attribute of the added `div` to `help` value.
+value of the CSS `class` attribute of the added `div` to `help`.
 Again, the
 `domina.core` namespace exposes a `by-class` function to select all
-the elements which are members of a class.
+the elements which are members of a specified class:

 ```clj
 cljs.user> (doc dom/by-class)